strongloop/strongloop.com2/_posts/2019-05-23-hackerjs-meetup-june-12.md

 HackerJS is a NodeJS & JavaScript community meetup group that connects on the second Wednesday of each month.
 Whether you are a newbie or expert, the group strives to have a mix of beginner and advanced talks.

-Speakers this time include folks from Mashr and IBM:
+Speakers this time include folks from Mashr and IBM.

 ### "Building a Data Pipeline for the Cloud"
 **Jacob Coker-Dukowitz**, Software Engineer at Mashr.